-As companies pivot away from stale metrics, they are turning toward the triple bottom line.
+As companies pivot away from stale metrics, they’re turning toward the triple bottom line.
 This approach concentrates energy around people, purpose, and the planet.
-These concepts are top of mind as executives look for innovative methods to operationalize new models into their business models.
+These concepts are top of mind as executives look for innovative methods to operationalize new concepts into their business models.

-We observe this new trend emerging with a lot of large corporations.
-Ben and Jerry’s is probably one of the most prominent, but you see this with Cascade Engineering, and we even see this trend taking hold within Patagonia Works.
+We observe this new trend emerging in many large corporations.
+Ben and Jerry’s is probably one of the most prominent, but you see this in Cascade Engineering, and we even see this trend taking hold within Patagonia Works.
 Each of these companies focuses on measures that are broader than bottom-line financial gains.
-They’re no longer focused on the time it takes to complete a project or the total cost.
+They’re no longer focused on the time it takes to complete a project or the total cost involved.
 This pattern of interest has created a new shift in how value is measured.

-We are shifting towards value management and value optimization.
+We’re shifting toward value management and value optimization.

 Measure what matters

 What does this mean for portfolio executives championing large transformative initiatives?
-First, we too, need to shift.
-We must change how we frame existing problems and look to new measures as we evaluate future opportunities and evaluate past portfolio performance.
+First, we, too, need to shift.
+We must change how we frame existing problems and look to new measures as we evaluate future opportunities and past portfolio performance.

 Stop measuring your total active number of projects.
 Stop counting how many projects were completed this quarter.
 No one cares.

 Start by measuring what’s important.
-Here are a few ideas to start down this value measure path.
+Here are a few ideas to help you start down this value measure path.

 - Measure the strategic impact.